approach0/guide/index.md

 "\\(f'' < 0\\)" is equivalent to inputting a `concave,
 $f''\lt 0$` in raw query box.

-* You can use question mark `?` to make a placeholder when you want to do query some formula with parts you are uncertain.
+* You can use question mark `?` to make a placeholder when querying some formula with parts you are uncertain.
 For example, if you want to search expression
 \\[dX_t = \ln (1+X_t^2)+ X_t dB_t \\]
 you can also use query